danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 4         SI         31.75000          5.125000       2132.878     226.50800
 5         SL        -18.04286          7.695238       1120.785     107.67705
 ```

-The below image shows one of each pitch thrown in the first inning, both in nearly the same location and almost identical pitch velocities.

 <b>Pitch 13: Sinker</b>
 <video width="520" height="440" controls>